-Step 1.
-Remove Safety Lock screw and Rotate Safety Cover Bar
+Step 1: Remove the Safety Lock Screw and Rotate the Safety Cover Bar

-Remove safety lock screw (2), recover and keep the relative self-locking nut (12) aside then also loosen safety lock screw (2a) and turn out the adjustment screw (3) by at least five turns.
-Rotate the safety cover bar (4) outwards so that it is completely open.
+- Remove the safety lock screw (2), recover and keep the relative self-locking nut (12) aside. - Loosen the safety lock screw (2a) and turn the adjustment screw (3) outwards at least 5 turns. - Rotate the safety cover bar (4) outwards so that it is completely open.

-Step 2.
-Reverse Truck
+Step 2: Reverse the Truck

-Reverse truck very slowly until the ball cup drawbar eye (6) is in position exactly above the drawbar coupling ball (5).
+Reverse the truck very slowly until the ball cup drawbar eye (6) is in position exactly above the drawbar-coupling ball (5).

-Step 3.
-Lower the Drawbeam
+Step 3: Lower the Drawbeam

-Lower the drawbeam until the ball cup drawbar eye (6) lies completely covering the drawbar coupling ball (5).
+Lower the drawbeam until the ball cup drawbar eye (6) lies completely covering the drawbar-coupling ball (5).

-Step 4.
-Rotate the Safety Cover Bar
+Step 4: Rotate the Safety Cover Bar

-Rotate the safety cover bar back inwards (4) and fit in safety lock screw (2) together with its self-locking nut.

-Tighten in both the lock screws (2, 2a) together with their relative self-locking nuts (12, 12a) at a 350 to 400 Nm torque wrench setting.
+- Rotate the safety cover bar back inwards (4) and fit in safety lock screw (2) together with its selflocking nut. - Tighten in both the lock screws (2, 2a) together with their relative self-locking nuts (12) at a 350 to 400 newton meters (Nm) torque wrench setting.

-Step 5.
-Adjust the Adjustment Screw
+Step 5: Adjust the Adjustment Screw

-Adjust the adjustment screw (3) until a 0.3 - 0.5 mm vertical clearance between the guard disk (13) and the ball cup (6) is reached.
-Lock setting with counter nut (11).
+- Adjust the adjustment screw (3) until a 0.3-0.5 mm vertical clearance between the guard disk (13) and the ball cup (6) is reached. - Lock the setting with counter nut (11).)